We introduced the late night levy on 1 November 2017.

 - joint patrols and operations by police and Council officers including enforcement officers, so there's maximum coverage of the borough and best use of resources

-We'll use the revenue from the levy towards services and activities which:
+The Council will use the revenue to provide services and activities which:

 - reduce or prevent crime and disorder

 - reduce or prevent public nuisance

 New licences and certificates

 When you get a new license or certificate, you'll have two weeks to pay the additional levy fee.
 The levy does not apply to temporary event notices.